anuragambuja/data-engineering-gcp/BigQuery.md

   ![image](https://github.com/user-attachments/assets/bf22f8c1-97d1-4b36-b5ba-11016af5145c)

 -  BI Engine can accelerate SQL queries from any source, including those written by data visualization tools, and can manage cached tables for on-going optimization.
+-  BI Engine doesn’t require you to build OLAP cubes on your own, it handles that for you.
+-  It works on top of the same storage, same network, same shuffle layer and working alongside BigQuery workers (which are Slots).
+Stateful workers, persist unlike standard BQ slots that get unallocated after they are used makes it possible for BI Engine to get such dramatic performance improvements
+-  Full visibility into metrics including aggregate refresh time, cache hit ratios, query latency inside Google Operations
 -  BI Engine provides the following advantages:
     - BigQuery API: Any BI solution or custom application that works with the BigQuery API through standard mechanisms such as REST or JDBC and ODBC drivers can use BI Engine without modification.
     - Vectorized runtime: Using vectorized processing in an execution engine makes more efficient use of modern CPU architecture, by operating on batches of data at a time.